cardinalcss/cardinalcss/base/README.md

 ### Usage

-There are mixins for both `min-width and up` query scenarios and specific intervals (e.g. "Small only"). `max-width` mixins exist for backwards compatibility but are deprecated and will be removed in the future.
+There are mixins for both `min-width and up` query scenarios and specific intervals (e.g. "Small only"). `max-width` mixins exist for backwards compatibility, but they have been **deprecated** and will be removed in the next major version.

 ```
 // Small only